PREAMBLE AND SUMMARY

-Due to the historical development of nuclear technology in Italy in the pioneering period, it was not possible to develop separate organizations for the roles of architect engineer and nuclear steam systems supplier.
+Owing to the historical development of nuclear technology in Italy in the pioneering period, it was not possible to develop separate organizations for the roles of architect–engineer and nuclear steam systems supplier.
 Both activities were performed mainly by foreign companies.
-For example, for the Caorso NPP the supplier was a joint venture of Ansaldo and GE (AMN/GETS), while the architectural engineering services were provided by Gibbs & Hill of the USA.
-For PUN, it was foreseen that ENEL would fulfil the role of architectural engineering, and Ansaldo would have been the nuclear supplier.
+For example, for the Caorso NPP the supplier was a joint venture of Ansaldo and General Electric (AMN/GETS), while the architectural engineering services were provided by Gibbs & Hill of the United States of America.
+According to PUN, it was foreseen that ENEL would perform the architectural engineering and Ansaldo would serve as the nuclear supplier.

 At present, there are no operating NPPs in Italy.

-The Ministry of Economic Development, with the Ministerial Decree of 2 December 2004, updated the strategic objectives assigned to SOGIN, and envisaged the decommissioning of all NPPs and nuclear fuel cycle facilities in a 20 year time frame, provided that adequate storage capacity of the resulting waste would be available.
-In the context of the ongoing authorization process of the NPP decommissioning plans, the regulatory body ISPRA (at that time APAT), in fact took the position that before the startup of dismantling activities of the nuclear island, in the event that the final national repositories were unavailable, the licensee was to provide an adequate on-site interim storage capacity to be authorized.
-In this new context, on the basis of the governmental decision to move to a decommissioning strategy involving the dismantling of structures and components in the span of 20 years, SOGIN has submitted comprehensive plans to the Ministry of Economic Development for Garigliano, Caorso, Trino and Latina NPPs in order to obtain the appropriate decommissioning licences.
+MITE (at that time MAP, Ministry of Productive Activities), with the Ministerial Decree of 2 December 2004, updated the strategic objectives assigned to SOGIN and envisaged the decommissioning of all NPPs and nuclear fuel cycle facilities within a 20 year time frame, provided that adequate storage capacity of the resulting waste would be available.
+In the context of the ongoing process of authorization of the NPP decommissioning plans, the regulatory body ISIN (formerly ISPRA and, at that time, APAT), took the position that before the start of dismantling activities for the nuclear island, in the event that the final national repositories were unavailable, the licensee was to provide an adequate on-site interim storage capacity to be authorized.
+In this context, on the basis of the governmental decision to move to a decommissioning strategy involving the dismantling of structures and components in the span of 20 years, SOGIN has submitted comprehensive plans to MITE for Garigliano, Caorso, Trino and Latina NPPs in order to obtain the appropriate decommissioning licences.

-In addition, the national legislation requires that the decommissioning plans be authorized only in the presence of the results of the environmental impact assessment.
+In addition, the national legislation requires that the decommissioning plans be authorized only following the results of the Environmental Impact Assessment.

 2.7.
 FUEL CYCLE, INCLUDING WASTE MANAGEMENT